Complexity counts: global and local perspectives on Indo-Aryan numeral systems: Materials and Methods

 \subsection{Data}

 Data for cross-linguistic numeral systems were taken from two sources.\footnote{The dataset of \citet{eugene_chan_2019_3475912} has broader cross-linguistic coverage than those we use in this paper, but does not contain all numerals in the range 1--99.} The first of these is UniNum \citep{ritchie2019unified}, a collection of numerals between 0 and 100 billion, provided by Google and language experts.
 This data set was curated for text-to-speech purposes, and contains data from 186 speech varieties.
 Representations of numeral word forms are orthographic, not phonemic.
-In some cases, this creates complications for the metrics we use, which we identify.
+In some cases, this creates complications for the metrics we use; we exclude varieties with logographic writing systems, and convert transcriptions to a normalized decomposed format (Unicode NFD).
 In general, meaningful information can be extracted from orthographic representations even for languages that lack systematic orthographies.
-The second of these is the South Asian Numerals Database (SAND; \citealt{mamta_kumari_2023_10033151}; \citealt{sand}), a collection of numerals ranging from 1 to 10000000 from 131 speech varieties of South Asia, to which we added data from 9 additional Indo-Aryan languages \citep{GusainBagri2000,AhmedShina2019,BashirConnersSiraiki2019,GnanadesikanDhivehi2017,BaartKohistani1999,PetersenKalasha2015,GriersonTorwali1929,TrailLamani1970}.
+The second of these is the South Asian Numerals Database (SAND; \citealt{mamta_kumari_2023_10033151}; \citealt{sand}), a collection of numerals ranging from 1 to 10000000 from 131 speech varieties of South Asia, to which we added data from 8 additional Indo-Aryan languages \citep{GusainBagri2000,AhmedShina2019,BashirConnersSiraiki2019,GnanadesikanDhivehi2017,BaartKohistani1999,PetersenKalasha2015,GriersonTorwali1929,TrailLamani1970,LorimerDomaki1939}.
 Representations of numeral wordforms in SAND are phonemic, transcribed in the International Phonetic Alphabet (IPA).
 For additional languages, the systematic phonemic (but not necessarily IPA) representations provided in sources were used.
 Only data for the numerals 1--99 from both databases were used.
 Non-word characters like spaces and hyphens were removed from strings representing forms.

 For use in statistical analyses, elevation data from the World Climate data set \citep{hijmans2005very} were loaded using the function {\tt getData()} from the R package {\tt raster} (v.\ 3.0-7; \citealt{raster}).
 Linguistic areas (below the level of macroareas such as Eurasia, etc., that are already coded in UniNum's metadata) were extracted for each language from the AUTOTYP \citep{AUTOTYP} register.